X

 Devendra Kumar

-We export almost 40% of our products in exports right now that is the percentage it may change quarter on quarter but I’m giving you the figure from on a running basis last year.
+We export almost 40% of our products in exports right now that is the percentage.
+It may change quarter on quarter, but I’m giving you the figure on a running basis.last year.

 Swarnendu Bhushan

-Thank you sir this one question one of time that basically the person is asking what is our expectation on GRM considering that capacity is becoming constrained globally.
+Thank you, sir.
+The person is asking what is our expectation on GRM considering that capacity is becoming constrained globally.

 Devendra Kumar

-GRM if you follow the markets it is still quite healthy Although we did say that it is going closer to Q2 in fact it’s not as high as Q3 but it is still quite healthy and it suits us fine because very high GRN we know market will not be able to sustain the kind of GRNs which we saw in Q3 we did have spikes beyond a 21 also.
+GRM, if you follow the markets, it is still quite healthy, although we did say that it is going closer to Q2.
+In fact, it’s not as high as Q3, but it is still quite healthy.
+And it suits us because very high GRMs we know market will not be able to sustain the kind of GRMs which we saw in Q3.
+We did have spikes beyond that 21 cracks also.

-So that’s all from the chat box Also sir, if you have the capex breakdown we can take that and otherwise we will.
+Sure, so that’s all from the chat box also, sir.
+If you have the Capex breakdown, we can take that, and otherwise we will just close.

 Devendra Kumar

-Capex breakdown you have.
-Just give us half a minute.
-Yes.
+Capex breakdown we have.
+Just give us half a minute, yes.

-So in 1500 crores, around 400 to 450 crores will be towards the growth part of it so retail outlets and other projects or grid, power, import and all those things the rest you can take towards our majorly towards maintenance
+So, in 1500 crores around 400 to 450 crores will be towards the growth part of it so retail outlets and other projects or grid power import and all those things.
+The rest you can take towards maintenance, okay?

 Devendra Kumar